deadlyvipers/dojo_rules/introduction.md

-Hello my name is Dominic
+Hello my name is Dominic and my favorite Code School path is Javascript!